Cloud-SPAN/nerc-metagenomics02-command-line/_episodes/02-working-with-file.md

 > ## Exercise
 >
-> Starting in the `sample_fastq` directory, do the following:
+> Starting in the `illumina_fastq` directory, do the following:
 > 1. Make sure that you have deleted your backup directory and all files it contains.
 > 2. Create a backup of each of your FASTQ files using `cp`.
 (Note: You'll need to do this individually for each of the two FASTQ files.
 We haven't
 > learned yet how to do this with a wildcard.)
 > 3. Use a wildcard to move all of your backup files to a new backup directory.
 > 4. It doesn't make sense to keep our backup directory inside the directory it is backing up.
-What if we accidentally delete the `sample_fastq` directory?
+What if we accidentally delete the `illumina_fastq` directory?
-> To fix this, move your new backup directory out of `sample_fastq` and into the parent folder, `data`.
+> To fix this, move your new backup directory out of `illumina_fastq` and into the parent folder, `data`.
 >
 > > ## Solution
 > >
 > > 1. `rm -r backup`
-> > 2. `cp ERR4998592_1.fastq ERR4998592_1_backup.fastq` and `cp ERR4998592_2.fastq ERR4998592_2_backup.fastq`
+> > 2. `cp ERR4998593_1.fastq ERR4998593_1_backup.fastq` and `cp ERR4998593_2.fastq ERR4998593_2_backup.fastq`
 > > 3. `mkdir backup` and `mv *_backup.fastq backup`
 > > 4. `mv backup ..` or `mv backup ~/cs_course/data/` (note that you do not need to use the -r flag to move directories like you do when deleting them)
 > >
 > > It's always a good idea to check your work.
 Move to the `data` folder with `cd ..` and then list the contents of `backup` with `ls -l backup`.
 You should see something like:
 > > ~~~
-> > -rw-rw-r-- 1 csuser csuser 2811886584 Feb 22 11:25 ERR4998592_1_backup.fastq
+> > -rw-rw-r-- 1 csuser csuser 2811886584 Feb 22 11:25 ERR4998593_1_backup.fastq
-> > -rw-rw-r-- 1 csuser csuser 2302264784 Feb 22 11:29 ERR4998592_2_backup.fastq
+> > -rw-rw-r-- 1 csuser csuser 2302264784 Feb 22 11:29 ERR4998593_2_backup.fastq
 > >
 > > ~~~
 > > {: .output}